 Best bonus categories: American Express Gold Card

 The American Express Gold Card earns 3 points per dollar on flights booked directly with airlines and on purchases at amextravel.com, 4 points per dollar at restaurants and, 4 points per dollar at US supermarkets on up to $25,000 in purchases annually.
-For restaurants and grocery store spend, this is one of the highest earn rates available.
-So if you eat out frequently and/or grocery shop frequently, this may be a good card for you.
+For restaurants and US supermarket spend, this is one of the highest earn rates available.

 The annual fee is a little steep ($250), but this card comes with an annual benefit of $100 in airline incidentals (this works the same as the $200 credit on the Amex Platinum Card).
 Also, you can receive up to $120 annually in dining credit.
 Enrollment required.
 Terms apply.
 [See rates and fees]

 3 points per dollar on flights is as good or better than most of our other favorite travel cards, but the categories that really stand out here are 4 points per dollar at restaurants and US supermarkets.